A film by Christopher Nupen

 There are no actors in these films, the story is told entirely through Tchaikovsky's music, Tchaikovsky's words and those of some of his closest acquaintances.

-Nadine Baylis set designer, costume designer
+Nadine Baylis set designer, costumes

 Graham Lustig choreography

-David Findlay lightings
+David Findlay lighting

 Cynthia Harvey (Katerina, Juliet, Odette)